alexzywiak/react-redux-typescript/README.md

 # react-redux-typescript
-Example Code for Use of Strong Typing in Redx
+Example Code for Use of Strong Typing in Redux

 `npm install && start`